gofilipa/digital_annotation/notes/development_notes.md

 ## 7.11-12.19 Styling the Dropdown II

 Still working with the appearance of the dropdown.
-Was able to move its position (so it doesn't overlap with the adder), and to add highlight icons to each button.
+Was able to move its position (so it doesn't overlap at all with the adder), and to add highlight icons to each button.
 Took me a while to find the icon in the codebase, which uses icomoon.
 Turns out I just had to copy and paste the icon "class" in another part of the button element.

 The next step, coloring the icons, proved extremely time consuming.
 I wanted each icon to display the color indicated in the colors label.
 First, I spent a lot of time trying to find the source of the icon to change the color, ended up going on icomoon, from where I still couldn't figure out how to do it.
 I also tried a bunch of different css solutions, coloring the h-icon-highlight to red, for example.
 This worked, but it made all the icons red.
 There's no way for me to do this just to one icon.